Uni Girona CB

-Uni Girona Club de Basquet, also known as Spar Girona (previously Spar Citylift Girona) for sponsorship reasons, is a Spanish women's basketball club from Girona.
+Uni Girona Club de Basquet, also known as Spar Girona (previously Spar Citylift Girona) for sponsorship reasons, is a Spanish professional women's basketball club from Girona.

 History

 Founded in 2005 from the fusion of local clubs CE Santa Eugènia and CB Vedruna, the team attained promotion for the Spanish First League in 2009, ending 5th in its first two seasons.
 In 2012 it qualified for the Copa de la Reina and the playoffs for the first time.

 On April 23, 2015, Uni Girona won the Spanish League after defeating Perfumerías Avenida in the final series by 2–0.